jlcarr/LeetCode/README.md

 - **Memory**: 15.1 MB
 - **Solution**: Pre-construct a balanced BST, with indicators about where values have officially been filled in, and which also saves the max-length path to each number and the number of such paths (updating as appropriate for duplicates).
 We can then slightly more quickly find all smaller-than nodes which have been reached and look for the longest path and how many there are.
 The final step is a complete search of the tree, in case of disparate longest paths.

+### Problem 678
+- **Name**: Valid Parenthesis String
+- **Runtime**: 41 ms
+- **Memory**: 16.52 MB
+- **Solution**: We can do this in an single pass be keeping track of the maximum possible stack size and minimum possible stack size.
+Parents will increase and decrease each as normal, but the asterisk will increment the max but decrement the min.
+We ensur the min can never drop below zero, as this is a non-valid state.
+If the max were to ever drop below zero this means we cannot make a valid paren string.
+At the end if the min of above zero then again we cannot make a valid paren string.

 ### Problem 688
 - **Name**: Knight Probability in Chessboard
 - **Runtime**: 290 ms